Employee and Student Groups Posting on University Sponsored Sites

 Violations of these expectations may result in suspension or termination of your social media channel.

-Violations of the mandatory guidelines for personal use of social media outlined earlier in this policy may lead to discipline up to and including dismissal.
+Violations of the mandatory guidelines for the personal use of social media outlined earlier in this policy may lead to discipline up to and including dismissal.